littlelake/element/README.md

 # Element JS
-Provide minimal but useful functions to manipulate DOM and make component easily.
+An easy way for modularization based on jQuery or Zepto.

 ## Feature
 * Light weight.
-* High performance, 100% javascript, no need to parse template.
+* High performance, 100% javascript, no need to parse string.
 * Modularization.
 * Support local scope CSS.
 * No need to build, just include module files even unsorted.